-- Complete First and Second Periods.
-Note that selections for the two periods derive from data in the warehouse.
-For the second period, you can select any database in the warehouse to which you have access. - 4.
-Click Generate Report.
+7. Complete First and Second Periods.

+The selections for the two periods are derived from data in the warehouse.
+For the second period, you can select any database in the warehouse to which you have access.

+8. Click Generate Report.